Assembly of the Autonomous Island of Grande Comore

 The Assembly of the Autonomous Island of Grande Comore is the island's legislative body.
+It is formed by 20 members, elected by 20 different "circonscriptions électorales".

 Elections

 2004

 The Assembly, formed following elections held on 14 and 21 March 2004, has a total of 20 members.
 Supporters of the Island President, Abdou Soulé Elbak, won 14 seats while supporters of Union President Azali Assoumani won 6.